-Influenza activity remains elevated across the state and has been above the Texas-specific ILI baseline for 17-consecutive weeks.
 Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories has decreased.
-The percentage of patient visits due to influenza-like illness (ILI) has slightly increased.
-No influenza-associated pediatric deaths were reported.
-Six influenza-associated institutional outbreaks or school closures were reported.
-In Texas, rhino/enterovirus continues to be the most frequently detected non-flu respiratory virus.
+The percentage of patient visits due to influenza-like illness (ILI) has increased.
+One influenza-associated pediatric death was reported.
+No influenza-associated institutional outbreaks or school closures were reported.